haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 10 (+0)
 Skills Perception +6, Stealth +5 Languages —
 Challenge 5 (1,800 XP)
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 342

 Actions
 Multiattack.
 The roper makes four attacks with its tendrils, uses Reel, and makes one attack with its bite.